arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/openmv-cheat-sheet/openmv-cheat-sheet.md

 ## Conclusion

-This cheat sheet is written as a quick reference mainly to look up the features of this product.
+This guide is written as a quick reference mainly to look up the features of this product.
 For a more in-depth walk though experience please have a look at the other tutorials.